Pro Bono Attorney Program

 I. Introduction to Defenders of Children

-Founded in 2008, Defenders of Children is a Phoenix-based 501(c)(3) nonprofit organization that provides free legal and clinical behavioral health services to low-income children and their families throughout Arizona, with an emphasis on promoting healing and access to justice for child survivors of family violence.
+Founded in 2007, Defenders of Children is a Phoenix-based 501(c)(3) nonprofit organization that provides free trauma-informed and healing-focused legal services to low-income children and their families throughout Arizona, with an emphasis on protecting and promoting the rights and safety of child survivors of family violence.

-Our Legal Department offers a wide range of services, including full representation in court, advice and counsel, legal document preparation, and other brief services.
-We also provide training to community partners and educational programs to the general public.
+We offer a wide range of legal services, from document preparation to full representation in court.
+We also provide training and on-demand consultation to community partners and educational programs to the general public.

 II.
 Purpose of the Pro Bono Program